cul-it/exhibits-library-cornell-edu/docs/pages/spotlight/editing_pages/12_pages_widget.md

 <hr>
 ### Gotchas

+#### 3 page limit

+> _This is documented in [Issue #448](https://github.com/cul-it/exhibits-library-cornell-edu/issues/448).
+>You can check this issue to see if the status has changed or been resolved._

 The widget will allow you to select more than 3 pages, but it will not display more than 3 pages.
-And if more than 5 are selected, it will be displayed as text and potentially overlapping with other widgets on the page.
+And if more than 5 are selected, it will be displayed as text only and potentially overlapping with other widgets on the page.

+__Workaround:__

-It is recommended that you not select more than 3 pages.
+__It is recommended that you not select more than 3 pages.__

-If you need more than 3 pages, add the pages widget below the first and select up to 3 more pages.
+__If you need more than 3 pages, add a second pages widget below the first and select up to 3 more pages for the second pages widget.
+You can continue to add pages widgets as needed to get links to all the pages you want.__

 <hr>